---

 vercel logs --environment production --source serverless --since 1h --expand

-The --source serverless filter limits results to Vercel Functions, excluding static assets and edge requests.
+The `--source serverless` filter limits results to Vercel Functions, excluding static assets and edge requests.

-For a visual breakdown of slow routes, check the Vercel Functions tab in Observability on the Vercel Dashboard.
-Sort by duration to find your slowest routes.
+> **💡 Note:** For a visual breakdown of slow routes, check the **Vercel Functions** tab in

-Use vercel httpstat to get a detailed timing breakdown for a specific endpoint.
+Use `vercel httpstat` to get a detailed timing breakdown for a specific endpoint.
 This shows DNS lookup, TCP connection, TLS handshake, server processing, and content transfer times:

 vercel httpstat /api/slow-endpoint